 If you produce, collect, transport or dispose of special waste, you must comply with the regulations.
 Our guidance on consigning special waste explains operators’ obligations in more detail.

 All special (hazardous) waste produced in Scotland must be consigned using a SEPA-issued consignment note or code, regardless of its final destination within the UK.
-Special waste consignment notes (SWCNs) and codes can be purchased online or by contacting us.
+Further details on how to use SWCNs during COVID-19 are available in Special waste consignment notes - temporary regulatory position.